 “I can do all things through him who strengthens me.”– Philippians 4:13 (ESV)

 Paul wrote this from prison, speaking about contentment in every circumstance.
 For athletes, it reframes success: strength for endurance comes from Christ, not the scoreboard.
-It’s about being steady—in wins, losses, and everything between.
+Stay steady through wins, losses, and everything in between.

 “Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.”– 1 Corinthians 9:24 (ESV)